FAIMS/Fieldmark-Documentation/docs/glossary.md

 	A user's role provides access to a notebook, and determines if they can see all records or only their own records within a notebook.
 An Admin may see all records in a notebook.

 Snack
-	little coloured bar in the bottom informing the user of a status.
+	Notification; little coloured bar in the bottom informing the user of a status.

 Snackbar
 	See also, Snack